spryker/spryker-docs/docs/scu/dev/select-a-target-branch-for-the-upgrader-prs.md

   - /docs/scu/dev/select-target-branch-for-prs.html
 ---

-After connecting Spryker Code Upgrader to a repository, you can change the target branch for PRs.
+After connecting Spryker Code Upgrader to a repository, you can select the target branch for PRs.
 The PRs created by the Upgrader will be merged into the target branch.

 To select a target branch, follow the steps: